 Travelling to Durham

-60 InterCity trains from most major centres in the country call at Durham daily including 14 trains from London.
-The National Express high speed service takes under 3 hours from London King's Cross on the main London North Eastern Railway Line.
-First Transpennine Express offers frequent links to Manchester, Sheffield and Leeds, while Cross Country links Durham directly with Scotland, the Midlands and the South West.
+InterCity trains from most major centres in the country call at Durham daily along the main East Coast Main Line, including the London North Eastern Railway.
+Transpennine Express offers frequent links to Manchester, Sheffield and Leeds, while Cross Country links Durham directly with Scotland, the Midlands and the South West and Northern Railways also use this line.

 Durham is just over 3 hours from Birmingham, 2½ hours from Manchester, 1½ hours from Edinburgh and 45 minutes from York.